Supporting employees with work-related stress

 Sign post the University’s counselling scheme and the other resources that are available to support the employee (See Section 9: Further Information);

 Liaise, where necessary, with their nominated Human Resources contact to seek advice on how to carry out the assessment.
-Support is available from HR and also the University’s Health, Safety and Environment service (UHSE);
+Support is available from HR and also Safety Health and Employee Wellbeing (SHEW);

 Arrange a meeting with the employee to complete the individual work-related stress assessment.
 If the employee wishes then they can be accompanied by a Trades Union or other representative.
 If the employee wishes to have a representative present then please advise HR.